askimed/nf-test/docs/getting-started.md

 The `then` block describes the expected output channels of the process when we execute it with the input parameters defined in the `when` block.

 The `then` block typically contains mainly assertions to check assumptions (e.g. the size and the content of an output channel).
-However, this block accepts every Groovy script so you can import also third party libraries to define very specific assertions.
+However, this block accepts every Groovy script.
+This means you can also import third party libraries to define very specific assertions.

 nf-test automatically loads all output channels of the process and all their items into a map named `process.out`.
 You can then use this map to formulate your assertions.